Video produced by:

-The school has a very good reputation in the local community.
-The relationship with the local church is particularly strong with the Parish Clergy coming in to school regularly to take Collective Worship.
+The school has a very good reputation in the local community and beyond.
+The relationship with the local church is particularly strong with the parish clergy coming in to school regularly to take Collective Worship.
 Throughout the year, there are many visits to the church for special services, festivals and support with the RE curriculum.
 We have an excellent relationship with the padres at Amport House and are fortunate to be invited to join them for services and celebrations, to explore their magnificent gardens and to host events occasionally throughout the year.

 Thank you for visiting our website.
 We hope that it will give you a flavour of what our school offers.
 Please do make an appointment to visit the school if you would like to know more about us.
 If you are looking to apply for a place for your child, please look at our admissions policy and contact the office for more information.
 We would be delighted to meet you and your family.

 Should you require any paper copies of any of the information on our website, please contact the office.